 What Is Business Continuity?

-“Hope for the best but prepare for the worst” is a good idea to live by, especially in the business world.
-How prepared is your business for when hardship strikes?
-Whether it is a cyber-attack, natural disaster, or key employee parting ways, life is full of challenges that business owners have to be able to overcome.
+“Hope for the best but prepare for the worst” can be a good mindset, especially in business.
+How prepared is your company when hardship strikes?
+Whether it is a cyber-attack, natural disaster, or key employee parting ways, life is full of challenges that business owners must overcome.
 But how do you prepare for the unpredictable?

 Do I Really Need a Business Continuity Plan?

-Regardless of whether you are a big business owner or a small business owner, the bottom line is that your employees and clients are looking to you.
-A healthy business supports its employees, allowing them to prosper and grow, take care of their families, and wake up every morning knowing that they have a job.
-A healthy business also provides unfailing service to its clients, allowing them to continue with their day-to-day operations.
+Whether you are a big business owner or a small business owner, the bottom line is that your employees and clients are looking to you.
+A healthy business supports its employees, allowing them to prosper and grow, take care of their families, and wake up every morning knowing they have a job.
+A healthy business also provides unfailing service to its clients, allowing them to continue their day-to-day operations.

-When tragedy strikes, whether in the area of the business or within the business itself, these people are still looking to you to see them through.
-Having a business continuity plan in place gives your clients and employees assurance that they are taken care of.
-It will also help get your business up and running faster, help restore or save data that is in danger of being lost, and provide much-needed support for your employees and clients.
+Employees look to you when tragedy strikes within the business to see them through.
+Having a business continuity plan in place assures your clients and employees that they are taken care of.
+It also helps your business get back up and running faster.
+Additionally, it can help restore or save data that is in danger of being lost and provide much-needed support for your employees and clients.

 What Is Needed for a Strong Business Continuity Plan?

-For the strongest business continuity plan, there are a couple of key elements that need to be in place.
+A couple of crucial elements must be in place for the strongest business continuity plan.
 However, remember that the needs of your business change, so having a plan that can change with that growth is extremely important.
 Here are the elements of a business continuity plan:

 Initiation helps determine what the objective of your business continuity plan is.
-This helps set up the entire direction of your game plan, allowing you and your employees to know what actions need to be taken to either lessen the damage and keep your business running.
+It guides the direction of your game plan, allowing you and your employees to know what must be acted on to lessen damage and keep your business running.

-In this step, your business will need to conduct a business impact analysis (BIA) as well as a threat and risk analysis (TRA).
-Once you understand where the issues are occurring and what is in danger, your plan will be able to take a more focused direction.
-This is extremely important because, without this data, you will find your business and employees spending valuable time and resources protecting or managing areas of your business that do not need your attention while neglecting the parts that do.
+In this step, your business will need to conduct a business impact analysis (BIA) and a threat and risk analysis (TRA).
+Once you understand where the issues are occurring and what is in danger, your plan can take a more focused direction.
+This is extremely important.
+Without this data, your business and employees spend valuable time and resources protecting or managing areas of your business that do not need your attention while neglecting the parts that do.

 What exactly do BIA and TRA measure?

-BIA reviews which organizational functions are mandatory to keep the business running and which ones can be neglected for a bit until your business gets back on its feet.
-Understanding which functions need your business’s or employees’ attention is essential to ensuring that your time and resources are being used wisely.
+BIA reviews which organizational functions are mandatory to keep the business running and those that can be moved to the back burner until your business gets back on its feet.
+Understanding which functions need your business’s, or employee’s attention is essential to ensuring that your time and resources are used wisely.
 This is explained through the recovery point objective and the recovery time objective:

 - Recovery Point Objective tells a business how much data loss is acceptable without disrupting or completely halting operations.

-- Recovery Time Objective explains what an acceptable amount of time is that a business can dedicate to restoring lost data that is essential for day-to-day operations.
+- Recovery Time Objective explains an acceptable amount of time a business can dedicate to restoring lost data essential for day-to-day operations.

-TRA analyzes the potential threats your business is facing, allowing you to know what to look out for.
+TRA analyzes the potential threats your business faces, allowing you to know what to look for.
 These threats include the following:

 - Cyber Attacks